SpoonX/aurelia-form/README.md

 Having a schema is not enough.
 We also need data to populate it.
 That is where the key property in our schema definitions come into play.
 Let's make a simple model for our view.
-Nohing new here, just Javascript and Aurelia.
+Nothing new here, just JavaScript and Aurelia.

 ### Model